jtlabsio/settings/README.md

 #### SetArgsMap

 The arguments map is used by `Gather` to determine how command line switches can be applied to specific out struct fields.
+Tag-derived mappings are added first; `SetArgsMap` can add or rewrite entries.

 ```go
 options := settings.